Check out the new 2025 Lives of the Saints Calendar - shipping early October

 January 18, 2023

-Explore the enchanting tapestry of Romania's Ortodox calendar, where traditions are meticulously preserved and passed down through generations.
+Explore the enchanting tapestry of Romania's Orthodox calendar, where traditions are meticulously preserved and passed down through generations.
 Nestled in the heart of Eastern Europe, Romania's rich cultural heritage is deeply rooted in its religious customs.
 From the mystical midnight mass on Christmas Eve to the exuberant processions of Easter, each event is a testament to the unwavering devotion and cultural pride of the Romanian people.
 Join us on a journey through time as we unravel the captivating blend of faith, folklore, and tradition that sets the Orthodox calendar in Romania apart.
 Experience the magic of these timeless traditions and immerse yourself in the captivating tapestry of Romania's cultural heritage.

 Read post